Use case · Healthcare assistant

 Is there an audit log? +

 Yes.
-Every add and every search records timestamp, agent_id, lawful basis, and the patient identifier in a tamper-evident log.
+Every add and every search records timestamp, user_id, and the patient identifier in a tamper-evident log.
 The log is exportable for inspection.

 How does lawful-basis tagging work? +